Making a Claim for the SME Tax Credits in the UK: Step By Step

 Expertise in R&D Tax Legislation

-Tax accountants specializing in R&D tax credits possess deep knowledge of relevant tax legislation and are adept at interpreting how it applies to various business activities.
+Tax accountants specialising in R&D tax credits possess deep knowledge of relevant tax legislation and are adept at interpreting how it applies to various business activities.
 Their expertise ensures that all potential qualifying expenditures are identified, accurately calculated, and fully substantiated, significantly reducing the risk of errors or omissions that could lead to a reduced claim or even an HMRC inquiry.

 Identifying Qualifying Activities